ThanhKien00/java-journey/Chapter 1/Java-in-Definition.md

   extension `.java`.
 But since computers don't directly understand Java language, the source code needs to translate to some kind of language that computers speak.

-  You can be a Pro by writing code without a Integrated Development Environment (IDE) 💪 or you can use those tools: [VSCode](https://code.visualstudio.com/), [IntelliJ IDEA](https://code.visualstudio.com/), [NetBeans](https://netbeans.apache.org/front/main/index.html), [Eclipse](https://www.eclipse.org/downloads/), etc.
+  You can be a Pro by writing code without an Integrated Development Environment (IDE) 💪 or you can use those tools: [VSCode](https://code.visualstudio.com/), [IntelliJ IDEA](https://code.visualstudio.com/), [NetBeans](https://netbeans.apache.org/front/main/index.html), [Eclipse](https://www.eclipse.org/downloads/), etc.
   Make sure that your Java source does not have any errors.